-As we move forward we look forward to working with the Bowen Island community to decide how best to transform the land into a park.
-We have to put a management plan in place, and developing a trail plans.
+As we move forward we look forward to working with the Bowen Island community to decide how best to transform the land into a conservation area.
+We are putting a management plan in place, and developing a trail plans.
 As well, we need signage, and a shoreline viewing platform to protect the sensitive vegetation on the cliffs by the sea.
 And, we need to decide how to perform remediation to return the land to its natural state where development has occurred.
 All this will take time and money, and volunteers: we hope that this will be a true community effort.

 Thoughts from our donors

-“We are grateful to be a part of the campaign to create a new park on Bowen.
+“We are grateful to be a part of the campaign to create a new conservation area on Bowen.
 We were touched by the commitment and dedication of the people involved in making it happen.